evekremer/coding_challenge/README.md

 ### Tests

-In order to run the tests, the server must be running and then invoke:
+In order to run the tests, with the server is running invoke:

 `$ ruby ./test/ts_unit_tests.rb`

 which runs all the unit tests defined under `/test/unit` folder.